atzkenneth/dragonfly_gen/README.md

 For generating SELFIES run the following command.

-`-config 901` will sample molecules biased by the properties of the ligand in the PDB.
+`-config 901` will sample molecules biased by the properties of the ligand in the SDF.
 Properties include molecular weight, rotatable bonds, hydrogen bond acceptors, hydrogen bond donors, polar surface area, and lipophilicity expressed as MolLogP.
 ```
 python sampling.py -config 901 -epoch 194 -T 0.5 -pdb 3g8i -num_mols 100
 100%|██████████████████████████████████████████████████████████████████████████████████████████████████████████████████████|  100/100 [00:08<00:00, 12.13it/s]